fox27374/linux-basics/doc/Labguide/lab1.md

 ### 5. Edit the default vhost to listens on port 8080
 **`sudo vi /etc/apache2/sites-enabled/000-default.conf`**
+And add the SetEnvIf line:
 ```
 <VirtualHost *:8080>
+  SetEnvIf X-Forwarded-Proto "^https$" HTTPS
 ```

 ### 6. Restart the webserver and check the listening ports (8080)